Note: The June 17 event has been postponed and will be rescheduled for the fall.

 With the goal of making it easier to build more housing in the state, Connecticut passed a new law last year, House Bill 8002 (also referred to as Public Act 25-49).
 The ramification of this law–and others–will be discussed by three people with deep knowledge of particulars:

-Matthew Mandell RTM member, co-sponsor of the Affordable Housing Trust Fund, candidate for CT House of Representatives
+Matthew Mandell RTM member and co-sponsor of the Affordable Housing Trust Fund

 Seila Mosquera-Bruno Commissioner of Housing for the State of Connecticut